 What might it look like to live as a Hindu in different parts of the world?

 What influences the way Hindus respond to local and global issues of social justice?

-ISLAM - IN Y5 or Y6 (unless focusing on Judaism) (choose from)
+SIKHI - Optional for Y5 or Y6 (choose from)

-What do Muslims learn about God and human life from their sacred texts and traditions?
+What do Sikhs learn about God and human life from their sacred texts?